 The demand for base metals is dependent on economic activity.
-In the longer-term, the fundamental drivers of base metals remain positive, with worldwide supply for most metals expected to tighten and higher demand expected to come from the emerging markets.
-As these countries continue to urbanize, the requirement for base metals should increase at the same time as the easily accessible reserves are being depleted.
+In the longer-term, the fundamental drivers of base metals remain positive, with worldwide supply of most metals expected to tighten and higher demand coming from the emerging markets over the last few years.
+As these markets continue to urbanize, the requirement for base metals will continue to increase at the same time as the easily accessible reserves are being depleted.